Paul Manafort is now in federal prison

 Breaking News Emails

 Manafort is being held at the United States Penitentiary Canaan in Waymart, Pennsylvania, with an expected release date of Dec.
 25, 2024, according to the website.
 He has been in federal custody since June 2018, and was previously held in two Virginia jails.
 Canaan has a high-security prison and a minimum-security camp.
-The Washington Post first reported that Manafort is in the minimum-security camp.
+A spokesperson for USP Canaan told NBC News that Manafort was admitted to the high-security prison.
+The Washington Post reported that Manafort is in the minimum-security camp.

 The political operative was sentenced in separate federal court cases in Virginia and D.C. in March, receiving a total sentence of seven-and-a-half years, minus credit for nine months of time served.
 Federal prisoners must serve at least 85 percent of their sentences before they are eligible for supervised release.